The following is a guest post by Barbara Bruhwiler.

 Because people need more cash during the Festive Season, there are also criminals who position themselves close to Automatic Teller Machines (ATMs), ready to strike when there is a good opportunity.
 At this time of the year, it is even more important to only withdraw money from an ATM at a busy spot and during daytime hours.
 Don’t use AMTs unless there are plenty of other people around you who would witness if you were to be robbed.
 That seems to be the best strategy to avoid being targeted by criminals.

 Now apart from your wallet, criminals will also go after your house during the festive season.
 It’s the long summer and school holiday, and the majority of South Africans, poor and rich alike, will travel to meet with their families for Christmas.
-For most of them, the holidays start early (surprise, surprise!), and between mid-December and New Year’s the roads and shopping malls will be pleasantly quiet in
+For most of them, the holidays start early (surprise, surprise!), and between mid-December and New Year’s the roads and shopping malls will be pleasantly quiet in Johannesburg.
+Some neighbourhoods will even look nearly deserted, which makes them an inviting target for criminals.

 If you are going away for the holidays, I would strongly recommend that you think about some protective measures to put in place.
 Here are some ideas of what you can do: Tell your security company about your absence; do not tell other people, and ask your maid to refrain from talking about your travelling; turn on your alarm system; if possible, ask your neighbours to keep an eye on what’s going on on your property.